recursion-ninja/bv-little-qc-defect/README.md

 The benchmarks provide an empirical check for the asymptotic complexity of data-structure operations and also provides an easy metric for detecting performance regressions.

 The `Benchmaks.hs` file contains these metrics.
-It can be run by invoking either of the following commands:
+It can be run by invoking any of the following commands:

+  * `cabal new-bench`

   * `cabal bench`